deepwavedigital/gr-wavelearner/examples/README.md

 ## Files:

+- gpu_fft_demo.grc: Executable GRC file demonstrating how to use the cuFFT block
 - classifier_test.grc: Executable GRC file demonstrating how to use gr-wavelearner package for inference of a neural network

-- cuda_fft_demo.grc: Executable GRC file demonstrating how to use the cuFFT block
+## gpu_fft_demo Instructions:

+Please see the [tutorial](https://docs.deepwavedigital.com/Tutorials/3_cufft.html) that Deepwave has put together for this example.

-## Instructions:
+## classifier_test Instructions:

 1. Generate the PLAN file for your trained network.
 For examples on how to generate the PLAN file, see [here](https://github.com/deepwavedigital/airstack-examples/tree/master/python/inference)